Klipper3d/klipper/docs/Config_Reference.md

 ```
 [printer]
 kinematics: cartesian
+max_x_velocity:
+#   This sets the maximum velocity (in mm/s) of movement along the x
+#   axis.
+This setting can be used to restrict the maximum speed of
+#   the x stepper motor.
+The default is to use max_velocity for
+#   max_x_velocity.
+max_x_accel:
+#   This sets the maximum acceleration (in mm/s^2) of movement along
+#   the x axis.
+It limits the acceleration of the x stepper motor.
+The
+#   default is to use max_accel for max_x_accel.

+max_y_velocity:
+#   This sets the maximum velocity (in mm/s) of movement along the y
+#   axis.
+This setting can be used to restrict the maximum speed of
+#   the y stepper motor.
+The default is to use max_velocity for
+#   max_y_velocity.
+max_y_accel:
+#   This sets the maximum acceleration (in mm/s^2) of movement along
+#   the y axis.
+It limits the acceleration of the y stepper motor.
+The
+#   default is to use max_accel for max_y_accel.

 max_z_velocity:
 #   This sets the maximum velocity (in mm/s) of movement along the z
 #   axis.
 This setting can be used to restrict the maximum speed of